-Within crowd: it three different distributions are available:
+Within crowd: three different distributions are available:

-- Normal: Distribution according to the Gaussian distribution i.e. the probability of certain values follows a Gaussian bell, values close to the center are chosen with a higher probability than values close to the limits - Uniform: Uniform distribution between two limits all values within the limits are equally distributed - None: Assignment of a single value for all
+- Normal: Distribution according to the Gaussian distribution i.e. the probability of certain values follows a Gaussian bell, values close to the center are chosen with a higher probability than values close to the limits - Uniform: Uniform distribution between two limits all values within the limits are equally distributed - Lognormal: Distribution in which the majority of results lie to the left of the center.
+This usually reflects the behavior of pre-movement times well. - None: Assignment of a single value for all